 Those’re my best tips for cooking frozen meats in the Instant Pot.
 If you’ve got any other tips to share, please let me know in the comments below!

-Oh, and here’s a coupon code for those of you who’ve gotten to the bottom of this post.
-To receive $50 off your order of $140 or more, enter coupon code “Coco” at the Instant Pot Online Store.
+Oh, and here’s a coupon code for those of you who’ve gotten to the bottom of this post! 😁 To receive a discount, enter coupon code “Coco” at the Instant Pot Online Store.
+They offer free shipping on all items, including accessories like extra inner pots, mini mitts, and sealing rings!

 Affiliate Link Disclosure